Back to Song Library

 About My Neighbor Totoro

 This My Neighbor Totoro page gives players a clean letter-note route into the famous Totoro theme with ocarina tabs, recorder notes, tin whistle support, and visual fingering charts.
 It is designed for Studio Ghibli visitors who want the familiar theme melody in a practical fingering-first layout rather than scattered fan tabs or staff-only arrangements.
 My Neighbor Totoro is also commonly searched as My Neighbor Totoro theme, Tonari no Totoro, Tonari no Totoro notes, Totoro theme song, My Neighbor Totoro letter notes, My Neighbor Totoro ocarina tabs, My Neighbor Totoro recorder notes, My Neighbor Totoro tin whistle notes, and Totoro theme ocarina tabs.
-It is aimed at players searching for My Neighbor Totoro ocarina tabs or My Neighbor Totoro recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this popular song melody.
+It is aimed at players searching for My Neighbor Totoro ocarina tabs or My Neighbor Totoro recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this film, tv & game theme.
 The page keeps that search intent inside an intermediate reading flow instead of pushing visitors toward staff-heavy notation.

 My Neighbor Totoro remains one of the most searched Studio Ghibli themes, and the main theme works well as a single-line melody because listeners can recognize the contour quickly.
 Adding it alongside existing Ghibli pages gives soundtrack visitors a stronger path through Totoro, Spirited Away, Castle in the Sky, and related calm or performance songs.
 The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.